 4. Mercerie, Venice

 Aside from historic buildings, gondola rides, and mesmerizing architecture, Venice is also a great place to shop.
 The most famous shopping streets are in the Le Mercerie area of the San Marco district.
 The many boulevards and streets that stretch all the way from Rialto Bridge to St. Mark’s square are packed with dozens of stalls selling just about everything you can think of.
-Some of the best picks are jewelry, souvenirs, and latest fashion.
-The shopping street also houses, luxury shops and boutiques such as Calle Larga XXII Marzo.
+Some of the best picks are jewelry, souvenirs, and the latest fashion.
+This best Italy shopping street also houses luxury shops and boutiques such as Calle Larga XXII Marzo.
 You can spend hours shopping in this area!
 Leave no rack or shelf unturned as you hunt down for that something special to take home with you!
 You will be surprised at the many quirky and kitschy souvenirs that you will stumble upon in the many boutiques that dot this century old street that is a true shopping haven.

 Location: Between Rialto and San Marco, Venice, Italy